48 Hours in Marfa: A Definitive Guide

 Davis Mountain State Park for a stunning hike

-Located just 30-minutes north of Marfa, the Davis Mountain State Park features campgrounds and well-marked trails with beautiful vistas of the surrounding mountain ranges.
+Located just 30 minutes north of Marfa, the Davis Mountain State Park features campgrounds and well-marked trails with beautiful vistas of the surrounding mountain ranges.
 Want a great hike?
 Check out Skyline Drive Trail continuing on with Old CCC Trail (map).
-Be sure to bring sufficient water, appropriate shoes/gear, and check for any active alerts.
-Water and maps are available at the visitor’s
+Be sure to bring sufficient water, proper shoes/gear, and check for any active alerts.
+Water and maps are available at the visitor center.

 Hiking not your thing?
 No worries - many of the vistas are also accessible by car.